markov/jenkins-maven-metadata-plugin/README.md

 # DESCRIPTION: #

 This plugin adds a new build parameter type - maven-metadata.
-If you select this type and give in a repository URL, groupId and artifactId the plugin will check for that artifact at the given repository and let whoever started the build select a version of the artifact to bind as a build parameter.
+If you select this type and give in a `repositoryURL`, `groupId` and `artifactId` the plugin will check for that artifact at the given repository and let whoever started the build select a version of the artifact to bind as a build parameter.

-There are also several options to provide default values that will also get evaluated at run-time:
+There are also several options to provide default values which will also be evaluated at run-time:

 -	FIRST - will evaluate to the first item in the drop-down that would have been presented had the build been executed manually
 -	LAST - will evaluate to the last item in the drop-down that would have been presented had the build been executed manually.